The AA’s Taranaki District Council represents AA Members living from Waverley in the south to Mokau in the north.

 Sharing the road with cyclists

-From late 2017 the District Council has been encouraging motorists to share the road carefully with cyclists through a roadside billboard project and working alongside road controlling authorities.
+From late 2017 the AA District Council has been encouraging motorists to share the road carefully with cyclists through a roadside billboard project and working alongside road controlling authorities.

 Mt Messenger bypass

 The Taranaki AA is very pleased that an announcement to proceed with a bypass of Mt Messenger was made in August 2017.

 The AA is actively interested in this project contributing by providing Waka Kotahi-NZ Transport Agency (NZTA) with questions and comments aimed at ensuring the best possible project outcome for motorists.

 The Taranaki AA District Council is proactive in making submissions to improve roads in Taranaki, particularly improvements to SH3 north.

 The District Council is involved in consultation on the Awakino to Mt Messenger Project.

 The AA is liaising with Taranaki road controlling authorities as they revisit speed management (including speed limits) on their roads.
 We believe any change must 'make sense' to motorists - simply putting up a new sign with a lower limit often doesn't result in the speed reductions wanted.

 Sealing SH43 - the Forgotten World Highway

 The Taranaki AA District Council continues to support the sealing of the remaining 12.5km of SH43 – The Forgotten World Highway – which is both a popular tourist route and an important alternative route in and out of Taranaki.